 While it used to be very time-consuming, monitoring key indicators is easier than ever thanks to emerging technologies, predictive analysis and Big Data.

 As the Industry 4.0 progresses, Procurement strategies will continue to evolve.
 The key is to stay as close as possible to the organization's needs and to understand its strategic vision and its environment.
 A good procurement strategy shouldn’t be conceived in isolation: it must be designed in collaboration with the relevant teams and the company’s partners to benefit its end customers.
-Mobility Work Suppliers is the first tool dedicated to improving relationships between industrial suppliers and their customers.
+Mobility Work Hub is the first tool dedicated to improving relationships between industrial suppliers and their customers.